learn-academy-2021-alpha/week-2-assessment-stephbegle/interview-questions.md

   Your answer: In order to display anything in the browser, we need to use HTML-like openning and closing tags.
 For example, "<h1>Hello World</h1>"

-  Researched answer: The necessary elements we need are script tags and html or JSX tags.
+  Researched answer: The necessary elements we need are script tags and some html-like JSX tags wrapped around the desired message to be displayed in the browser.

   https://medium.com/the-andela-way/understanding-react-components-37f841c1f3bb